 In the dehydration method, there is the elimination of a water molecule mostly from compounds such as alcohol.
 Sometimes, this method is also called Beta elimination reaction where the leaving group and H are placed at neighbour carbon atoms.
 On the other hand, in dehydrohalogenation, there is a removal of a hydrogen atom and a halogen atom.

-Some of the other common types of elimination reactions are α-elimination and γ- and δ-elimination.
+Some other common types of elimination reactions are α-elimination and γ- and δ-elimination.

 Mechanism Of Elimination Reaction